Generic name: tenecteplase [ ten-EK-te-plase ]

 an infection of the lining of your heart (also called bacterial endocarditis);

-if you have recently had a baby; or
+if you are pregnant or have recently had a baby.

-Tenecteplase is injected into a vein through an IV.
+TNKase is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-This medicine can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you have recently received tenecteplase.
+TNKase can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using TNKase.

 What happens if I miss a dose?

-Since tenecteplase is used as a single dose, it does not have a daily dosing schedule.
+Since TNKase is used as a single dose, it does not have a daily dosing schedule.